GobiernoFacil/gobiernofacil.github.com/_posts/2016-09-22-buscamos-designer.md

 * Salario: A convenir
 * Tiempo completo

+## Aplica
-## Aplica enviando correo a howdy[at]gobiernofacil.com, con la siguiente información:
+Envía correo a howdy[at]gobiernofacil.com, con la siguiente información:
 * Enlace a portafolio
 * Linkedin
 * Twitter